 As I stated previously, I am not Catholic.
 I do however hold much respect for the Pope Francis.
 One, because he is a fellow Christian, living out the spiritual call on his life.
 Also, Pope Francis has of late done much to remind all believers that we are to take care of the poor, the hurting, and to show love and compassion above all else.
-Therefore I am surprised about his stance on not allowing a true gluten-free Catholic Communion wafer.
-Pope Francis has been excellent about breaking down walls and barriers between people and Christ.
-This stance does not seem to follow his recent actions.
-It makes me sad.
+Therefore I am surprised about his stance on not allowing a gluten-free Catholic Communion wafer, void of wheat.

-How the Catholic Church is Taking Steps to Accommodate Those with Celiac Disease
+How the Catholic Church Accommodates Those with Celiac Disease

 All that to say, that those wanting a gluten-free Catholic Communion experience, there are options.
 If you choose to partake of these low-gluten hosts, it’s best advised to keep a small box of them of your own.
 All parishes may not have them available.
 This also helps to prevent cross-contact from other gluten grains on the communion plate.
 Also, those with Celiac Disease can partake of wine only, from a separate chalice.
 In these ways, the Catholic Church is trying to accommodate the needs of those with Celiac Disease and wheat allergies.